 The motorcycle taxi is different from the normal taxi, Rot Daeng, or Tuk Tuk because the riders will not ride along the streets looking for a passenger.
 They instead gather in a group at the motorcycle taxi station.
 If you want to take a ride, you have to go to their stop, tell them the destination point, and negotiate for the price.

 You can find the motorcycle station at the major spots of the city such as Arcade Transport, Chang Phueak Bus Terminal, and Vieng Pink.

 Finally, Chiang Mai public bus has 8 lines in total.

-Even though the buses operate only 8 routes in the specific area of the city, they include more than 100 stops which most of them are the famous travel spots such as Nimman road, Tha Phae market, Three Kings Monument, Wualai market, Chiang Mai international airport, Old city and etc.
+Even though the buses operate only 8 routes in the specific area of the city, they include more than 100 stops with most of them being famous travel spots such as Nimman road, Tha Phae market, Three Kings Monument, Wualai market, Chiang Mai international airport, Old city and etc.